 A workgroup at the Harvard University2 provided a version of the IAT on two subjects "gender & family/career" and "gender & natural sciences/humanities".
 Those two tests worked as an interactive part of the exhibition "Check Your Stereotypes - 20 Years Equal!" in October 2013.
-Visitors could run the tests on to computers inside the exhibition area.
+Visitors could run the tests on two computers inside the exhibition area.

-Possible results of the IAT
+Possible Results of the IAT

-The test computes a so called "IAT-score" for each participant that can be translated into a more or less strong association of the terms "male or female" and "family or career" alternatively "natural sciences/humanities".
+The test computes a so called "IAT-score" for each participant that can be translated into a more or less strong association of the terms "male or female" and "family or career", alternatively "natural sciences/humanities".
 The scores range from +2 to -2.
-A positive value indicates an association of "male" and "career" or "natural sciences" respectively "female" and "family" or "humanities".
-A negative value suggests an association of "male" and "family" or "humanities" respectively "female" and "career" or "natural sciences" (see Table 1).
+A positive value indicates an association of "male" with "career" or "natural sciences", and "female" with "family" or "humanities" respectively.
+A negative value suggests an association of "male" with "family" or "humanities", and "female" with "career" or "natural sciences" respectively (see Table 1).